 It is now so easy to fly to any country on the other side of the World in less than a day for a much accessible price than it used to be before.
 When you are a scuba diving traveller they are a couple of things to know to make your trip safer and cheaper.

-Schedule your flight back home with always 24 hours to rest before flying
+Schedule your flight back home 24 hours after your last dive

 In the case of scuba diving and health issues, I always rely on DAN.
 Divers Alert Network (DAN) is a non-profit medical and research organisation dedicated to the safety and health of recreational scuba divers.
 As they explain really well on their website “The current position is: wait at least 12 hours after a single No Decompression Dive and 24 hours after repetitive, multiple days or decompression diving.
 DAN’s recent results suggest that in the second case an interval of 17 hours will probably be safe, but the study is still going on and the official recommendation has not changed yet.”

 This is the minimum requirement if you want to be safe:

 – Allow 12 hours at least before going diving.
 Flying long hours from one side to another of the globe is tiring and dehydrating.
 Most people never think about it but as you learnt during your open water it is better a have a good night of sleep and avoid alcohol before a dive the next day (alcohol is dehydrating).
 Here it is the same thing.

 – Do not forget that driving after scuba diving when your trip includes an altitude part will have the same risk.
 In the very popular area of South Sinai, in Egypt, it is especially true between Sharm-el-Sheikh and Dahab.
 Make sure to wait enough time after diving before driving.

 – Up to 48 hours if you did at some point any decompression diving.
 This is why after my trip to Cadaquès, in Northern Spain as I was doing multiple deep diving for almost a week, I went back to Paris by train: problem solved!